Business

 Digital Products: The Golden Era

 This is where the real shift happened for me.
-Digital products — ebooks, guides, templates, code packages — used to be a grind.
+Digital products (ebooks, guides, templates, code packages) used to be a grind.
 Writing a 100-page guide took three to four weeks.
-Creating supporting materials (worksheets, code samples, checklists) took another week.
+Creating supporting materials took another week.
 Marketing it took another week.

 Now the creation process is dramatically faster.
-Not because AI writes the product for me — the core content still comes from my actual experience and expertise.
-But because AI handles the tedious parts:
+Not because AI writes the product for me: the core content still comes from my actual experience and expertise.
+But because AI handles the tedious parts: formatting and structuring the content, generating code samples based on my architectural descriptions, creating companion materials like checklists and quick-reference cards, proofreading, consistency checking, and producing the launch marketing package.

 Here's my current digital product workflow: